RomlinGroup/Flatpack/README.md

 > :warning: **Disclaimer:** This repository contains our research.
 Verify the information and do your own research (
 > DYOR).
 We assume no responsibility for accuracy or completeness.

-We are collecting datasets and models suitable for flatpacks, so if you know of any other great resources we should add to this list, please let us know.
+We are collecting datasets and models suitable for deployment as flatpacks.
+Please let us know if you know of any commercially viable datasets or models that should be added to our list.

 | Name                                                                                                 | Type    | License                                                           |
 |:-----------------------------------------------------------------------------------------------------|:--------|:------------------------------------------------------------------|